 After a recent trip to my GP I was advised to try CBT as a way of helping to cope with some long-term mental health issues.
 I started weekly therapy with Michael Appleton to address my difficult mental state.
-I felt willing to open up personal information and address some hard issues.
-His manner of talking to me showed genuine interest and a willingness to understand my problems which I hadn't experienced in previous counselling.
-I believe I benefited and eventually noticed my symptoms begin to change.
-I recommend him and believe he has a lot to offer those in need in this field.
+I wanted to address some hard issues.
+He showed a genuine willingness to understand and explain my problems which I hadn't experienced in previous counselling.
+I benefited and my symptoms started to change.
+My sleep changed for the first time.
+I believe he has a lot to offer those in need.
 Danny M, North London

 I first saw Michael after a traumatic experience following the birth of my second child.
 Having struggled with anxiety for the best part of a decade, this heightened my fear making it impossible to bond with my new baby.
 Michael taught me how to control my anxiety; something previous counsellors had not been able to do.
 He was my lifeline during this time, without his guidance I don’t believe I could have navigated this period.
 In the end it gave me a future with my daughter.
 Working with Michael was both challenging and exhilarating.
 Our sessions have been the best conversations I have had about myself leaving me with the clarity and courage to start to seek out the life I wanted.
 Anita B, London

 - Bereavement and loss

 - Hearing voices/critical self-dialogue

 - Eating disorders

 - Panic states